 Get rid of dust

-A dusty home could be contributing to ‘sick building syndrome’.
+A dusty home could be contributing to ‘sick building syndrome.
 Dust attracts dust mites – which many people can be allergic to without knowing.
-By regularly cleaning your home you can prevent dust from building up – this could include wiping surfaces and regularly vacuuming.
-Two places that often attract dust that are commonly forgotten about include curtains and mattresses, so make sure to clean these locations.
+By regularly cleaning your home you can prevent dust from building up – this could include wiping surfaces and regular vacuuming.
+Two places that often attract dust that is commonly forgotten about include curtains and mattresses, so make sure to clean these locations.

 Mold is a fungus that grows in dark and damp conditions.
 Mold spores can end up getting released in the air and can be harmful when breathed in, leading to diseases as serious as Legionnaires.
 For this reason, it’s key to eliminate any sources of mold.
 Homes that have been damaged by flooding are often prone to mold – you may want to look into disaster restoration if your home has recently been affected by flooding.
 Problems such as leaks and rising damp can also often lead to mold growth.